Extreme Championship Wrestling: Controversies

 Another instance of a high controversy that occurred in ECW was the Mass Transit incident.
 The Mass Transit incident took place during an ECW house show on November 23, 1996, at the Wonderland Ballroom in Revere, Massachusetts.
 17-year-old Erich Kulas, an aspiring professional wrestler who used the ring name "Mass Transit," was seriously injured in a tag-team match against The Gangstas; the most severe injury occurred when Kulas was bladed too deeply by New Jack (Jerome Young), severing two of his arteries.
 Further controversy arose when it came to light that Kulas had lied to ECW owner and booker Paul Heyman about his age and professional wrestling training.
 The incident led to the temporary cancellation of the inaugural ECW pay-per-view Barely Legal, and legal action against New Jack.
 Due to Kulas's deception, however, Barely Legal was reinstated and the legal action ended in Young's favor.

 In July 2000, ECW made its West Coast debut, holding its annual summer pay-per-view Heat Wave in Los Angeles, California.
-At the time Los Angeles was home to Xtreme Pro Wrestling (XPW), a recently established promotion which imitated the style and presentation of ECW.
+At the time Los Angeles was home to Xtreme Pro Wrestling (XPW), a recently established promotion owned by Extreme Associates owner Rob Zicari which imitated the style and presentation of ECW.
 Six members of the XPW roster (Note: The XPW roster members were The Messiah, Kid Kaos, Supreme, Kristi Myst, Homeless Jimmy and XPW announcer Kris Kloss.) purchased front-row tickets to the PPV and attended the show.
 Prior to the start of the main event, a legitimate out-of-character brawl broke out between the XPW contingent and members of the ECW roster, which spilled out into the parking lot of the venue.
 Although ECW and XPW as organizations were considered to have great dislike for each other, several ECW talent would perform for XPW following the folding of ECW in 2001.